subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 flow rule for any topology. "addresses.json" holds the port level details for the OF switch and "sdnip.json" holds the information required for the router peering.

-The configuration files can be modified at runtime using the "restconf".

 Configuration file can be found at following path:
 "/home/admin/atrium-odl/distribution-karaf/target/assembly/configuration/initial"

+The configuration files can be modified at runtime using the "restconf".

-5) Controller will install the flows to control plane and data plane ovs switch to enable the BGP peering.
-And finally the bgp peer will exchange the routes with each other.
-Controller collects the routes from the control plane Quagga using the i-bgp connection and push the flow to data plane switch for packet forwarding using the ovs 2 table pipeline driver.
+5) Controller will install the flows to control plane and data plane OVS switch to enable the BGP peering.
+Now the BGP peers will exchange the routes with each other.
+The BGP application on the controller learns the routes from the control plane Quagga using i-BGP connection and pushes the flows to data plane switch for packet forwarding using the OVS 2-Table pipeline driver.

+Verifying the flow installation: <bold TBD>

 Flows in control plane switch:
 $ sudo ovs-ofctl dump-flows s1 -O OpenFlow13